spatie/laravel-permission/README.md

 $user->hasAnyPermission(['edit articles', 'publish articles', 'unpublish articles']);
 ```

-You may also input ints to be compares against the permission's IDs.
+You may also pass integers to lookup by permission id

 ```php
 $user->hasAnyPermission(['edit articles', 1, 5]);